Ramsey railway station (Manx Electric Railway): Buildings

 Today's terminus building was erected in 1964 and houses the station master's office, a waiting area and passenger toilets.
 Prior to this the station staff occupied various locations, most notably an office within the now-demolished cinema from which the station gains its name.
 Directly opposite the passenger area lies the former goods shed which has served a number of purposes in recent years.
 Used to house goods stock for many years, it was changed into a small museum housing the "Royal Trailer" No. 59 for some years, before being converted to its current use as "The Shed", a youth club.
 It remains rail connected.
 Unusually for M.E.R. stations, the traction poles are painted maroon to match the colour scheme of the station; elsewhere on the line they are all painted in the standard deep green colour.
 At the end of the yard lies the large car shed used to house service cars overnight.
 This shed was used for a period as another tramway museum and operated by the Isle Of Man Railway Society and housed three tramcars from the Douglas Bay Horse Tramway as well as several other unusual items of rolling stock such as the locomotive and carriage from the tramway that operated on Queen's Pier in the town.
 Upon closure the exhibits were relocated and the shed returned to its original use.

 Operation

 The track layout within the station does not allow for the usual method of running the motor car round the trailer ready for the return journey.
 Instead the trailer car is detached from the motor car, and the motor car crosses over to the opposing track.
 The trailer is then allowed to roll down under gravity to the end of the line, where the motor car will reverse back onto it and be coupled up again.

 In October 2016 a temporary station was opened on the opposite side of the road and the track in the old station was only used for occasional carriage storage.
-The existing ticket office remains in operation.
+In 2024 regular passenger trains were extended to the original station and the temporary station was closed.